 Primal Edge Health

-Tristan Haggard is the host of Primal Edge Health, which focuses on a keto carnivore diet.
+Tristan Haggard is the host of Primal Edge Health, which focuses on a carnivore diet.
 He brings a holistic approach to the topic.
-Different episodes cover thought-provoking factors like regenerative culture, unrefined foods, and how keto developed.
+Different episodes cover thought-provoking factors like regenerative culture, unrefined foods, and how carnivore diets developed.
 It’s a bridge between the carnivore diet and culture.